G-BJNWSNVHW4 G-BJNWSNVHW4

 Why Collaboration Works So Well for Psychology Entrepreneurs

-Psychologists, therapists, and behavioral science professionals bring unique gifts to the table: empathy, systems thinking, deep listening.
+Psychologists, therapists, and behavioural science professionals bring unique gifts to the table: empathy, systems thinking, deep listening.
 But many have spent their careers in hierarchies, clinics, hospitals, academia, where independence was emphasised over interdependence.

 Collaboration fills those gaps without compromising your vision.
 But let’s not romanticise it, partnerships can also be messy, boundaries blur.
 Roles get confused.
 Without structure and alignment, a collaboration can quickly go sideways.